MichaelBarney/synesthesiavision/README.md

 # Synesthesia Vision

-This project aims to develop pairs of sensory glasses for the visually impaired with IoT and Smart City Capabilities
+This project aims to develop pairs of sensory glasses for the visually impaired with IoT and Smart City Capabilities.
+Through and array of Ultrassonic Sensors, 3D distance information is mapped, sent to a smartphone (using an app), processed and transmitted through 3D sound via headphones.
+Beyond this sonification feature, other IoT and Smart City Capabilities can be added thanks to the app and the NRF24 module on the glasses.

 ## More Information
 [Youtube Vídeo](https://www.youtube.com/watch?v=zJbMHiAeXqk)